 This waterfall is not recommended for swimming or paddling but take as many photos as you like!

 Conwy Falls, Betws-y-Coed

 Conwy Falls, situated in the Conwy Falls Forest Park near Penmachno, is a magical spot, so its other name, “The Fairy Glen”, is quite fitting.
 One could expect to see tiny fairies or a gnome scramble along the brilliant green landscape.
 Given that this waterfall is in a Site of Special Scientific Interest, it is kept as minimally maintained as possible while still safe for walkers and climbers.
-Most people who are relatively steady will be able to make the round trip to the waters edge without too much trouble.
-The walk is somewhat steep with loose stones and roots underfoot; it is also muddy and slippery at times so wear appropriate footwear.
+People who are relatively steady will make the round trip to the waters edge without too much trouble.
+The walk is somewhat steep with loose stones and roots underfoot.
+It is also muddy and slippery at times so wear appropriate footwear.